 I predict the queue to get into the car park will be at it’s worst from 7am to midday.
 Remember that the car park doesn’t officially open until 10am, but it may open as early as 8am if demand requires.
 If you arrive a long time before the car park opens, you will be directed to a temporary holding car park some distance away from the festival.
 Don’t get stuck in there.

 Even once parked, those who arrive early will have to wait in line the longest as the gates don’t open until midday.
 If you don’t want to queue, the later you arrive in the day the better.
-The queue at East Gate will rapidly start to decrease in size after midday with this years much improved gate procedures.
+The queue at South Gate will rapidly start to decrease in size after midday with this years much improved gate procedures.

 If your motivation is to turn up as early as possible to get your ideal camping spot, or just to be the first one in, than by all means do so.
 But if it’s just to beat the queues, then it’s not the best strategy.
 When 10,000 cars all try to turn up at between 7-9am it will not be the “beat the queue” experience you imagine.
-Arriving by car in the late afternoon will almost certainly find a near queue-less East Gate.
+Arriving by car in the late afternoon will almost certainly find a near queue-less South Gate.

 Sail right on in with ease you champion.